-Find yourself in a situation where your headphone jack is not working?
+Finding yourself in a situation where your headphone jack is not working, like the recent LG V60?
 Problems with the headphone jack on smartphones aren’t as uncommon as you may think.
 It happens to a lot of users and can be extremely frustrating, especially for those who regularly listen to music, and so on.

 This post will guide you through five fixes that will, hopefully, solve the problem you are experiencing.
 Without any further delay, let’s get started.